 Several books on the subject include "The Great American Moon Pie Handbook" by Ron Dickson in 1985 and the somewhat newer children's book "Jimmy Zangwow's Out-of-This-World Moon Pie Adventure" written by Tony DiTerlizzi and released in 2000.

 The MoonPie and R.C.
-Cola combination has held fast in our southern state over the decades.
+Cola combination has held fast in the southern state over the decades.
 Every southerner has fond memories of the MoonPie and RC Cola.
 The occasional afternoon walks to the local store to retrieve a MoonPie and an R.C.Cola with a parent was commonplace.
 Some of the most important parental conversations took place during the enjoyment of this delightful combination.
-The hurried traveler while stopping for a gas fill up, would regularly purchase an R.C.
-Cola and MoonPie to tie him or her over, might I add that a hurried stop in Tennessee is equivalent to about 20 minutes or so.
+The hurried traveler, while stopping for a gas fill up, would regularly purchase an R.C.
+Cola and MoonPie to tie him or her over.

-We venture to say that every store in Nashville that carries food still has a MoonPie and R.C.
+Every store in Nashville that carries food likely still has a MoonPie and R.C.
 Cola within its walls, from the local grocery store to gas stations to dollar stores.
 Not only have the R.C.
 Cola and MoonPie survived and flourished throughout the south, their popularity is still growing globally.
-You can now order these treats anytime, via the Internet, to anywhere in the world, although it is best to order during the winter months.
+You can now order these treats anytime online to anywhere in the world, although it is best to order during the winter months.